RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 -   <a href="#1-field-notes" id="toc-1-field-notes">1.
 Field Notes</a>
 -   <a href="#2-raw-data-corrections" id="toc-2-raw-data-corrections">2.
 Raw
     Data Corrections</a>
+-   <a href="#3-correct-echosounder-point-depths-to-account-for-draft"
+    id="toc-3-correct-echosounder-point-depths-to-account-for-draft">3.
+    Correct echosounder point depths to account for “draft”.</a>
+-   <a
+    href="#4-remove-bad-topo-points-and-echo-points-that-are-too-shallow-or-have-low-accuracy"
+    id="toc-4-remove-bad-topo-points-and-echo-points-that-are-too-shallow-or-have-low-accuracy">4.
+    Remove bad topo points and echo points that are too shallow or have low accuracy.</a>
+-   <a
+    href="#5-calculate-bed-surface-elevation-bedse-from-echosounder-points"
+    id="toc-5-calculate-bed-surface-elevation-bedse-from-echosounder-points">5.
+    Calculate bed surface elevation (BedSE) from echosounder points.</a>
+-   <a
+    href="#6-calculate-water-surface-elevation-waterse-from-echosounder-points"
+    id="toc-6-calculate-water-surface-elevation-waterse-from-echosounder-points">6.
+    Calculate water surface elevation (WaterSE) from echosounder points.</a>
+-   <a href="#7-join-topo-and-echosounder-bedse-and-waterse-points"
+    id="toc-7-join-topo-and-echosounder-bedse-and-waterse-points">7.
+Join
+    topo and echosounder BedSE and WaterSE points.</a>
+-   <a href="#8-10-in-arcmap-outside-of-r"
+    id="toc-8-10-in-arcmap-outside-of-r">8-10. in ArcMap (outside of R).</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->